 - Winners of the US Junior Amateur, the US Amateur, the US Mid-Amateur, and the runner-up of the US Amateur

-- Winners of the previous five Open Championship events
+- Previous five Open Championship winners

 - Winners of the last five Masters events